kaskadi/action-init/docs/template.md

 ****

 {{>main}}
-**In order to sign the commit for your newly generated docs via GPG**: add the following `step` before the actual documentation generation step:
+**In order to sign the commit made by this action**: add the following `step` before the actual initialization step:
 ```
     - name: Import GPG key
       uses: crazy-max/ghaction-import-gpg@v2